Retina1/TMGC_Buildfiles/README.md

 ## How obtain patch

-Download the repo, run MAKE_HACK_full, obtain ups file.
+Download the repo, throw in a vanilla FE8U rom named FE8_clean.gba, run MAKE_HACK_full, obtain ups file.
 I'll upload ups files in releases when the time comes.

 ## I found a bug!
 What can I do about it?